Cybnate/Counterparty/README.md

-# The Counterparty Protocol
+# The PeerAsset Protocol

 ## Summary

-Counterparty is a suite of financial tools in a protocol built on top of the Bitcoin blockchain and using the blockchain as a service for the reliable publication and timestamping of its messages.
+Peersste is a suite of financial tools in a protocol built on top of the Peercoin blockchain and using the blockchain as a service for the reliable publication and timestamping of its messages.

 The reference implementation is `counterpartyd`, which is hosted at
 <https://github.com/CounterpartyXCP/counterpartyd>.

-This document describes exclusively the latest version of the Counterparty protocol.
-For historical protocol changes, see the counterpartyd CHANGELOG and earlier versions of this document.
+This document describes exclusively the PeerAsset protocol.
+For historical protocol changes, see earlier versions of this document.

 ## Transactions

-Counterparty messages have the following components:
+PeerAsset messages have the following components:
 * Source addresses
 * Destination addresses (optional)
-* A quantity of bitcoins sent from the sources to the destinations, if it exists.
+* A quantity of peercoins sent from the sources to the destinations, if it exists.
-* A fee, in bitcoins, paid to the Bitcoin miners who include the transaction in a block.
+* A fee, in peercoins, paid to the Peercoin network.
 * Some ‘data’, imbedded in specially constructed transaction outputs.

-Every Bitcoin transaction carrying a Counterparty transaction has the following possible outputs: zero or more destination outputs, zero or more data outputs, and optional change outputs.
+Every Peercoin transaction carrying a PeerAsset transaction has the following possible outputs: zero or more destination outputs, zero or more data outputs, and optional change outputs.
 All data outputs follow all destination outputs.
 Change outputs (outputs after the last data output) have no significance.

-For identification purposes, every Counterparty transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
-This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for valid Counterparty transactions .
-In testing (i.e. using the TESTCOIN Counterparty network on any blockchain), this string is ‘XX’.
+For identification purposes, every PeerAsset transaction’s ‘data’ field is prefixed by the string ‘CNTRPRTY’, encoded in UTF‐8.
+This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for valid PeerAsset transactions .
+In testing (i.e. using the TESTCOIN Peercoin network on any blockchain), this string is ‘XX’.

-Counterparty data may be stored in three different types of outputs, or in some combinations of those formats.
+PeerAsset data may be stored in three different types of outputs, or in some combinations of those formats.
 All of the data is obfuscated by ARC4 encryption using the public key of the first sender as the encryption key.